Looker supports ClickHouse version 0.2 and higher.

 - Verify SSL: (Optional) Check to enforce strict hostname verification on the ClickHouse server.
 Check this only if you are using an SSL certificate that is signed by a generally trusted Certificate Authority.
 If you are using a self-signed SSL certificate, leave it unchecked.

-In the current Looker release, ClickHouse supports the following Looker features:
+In Looker 22.0, ClickHouse supports the following Looker features: